Shall we go snowshoeing?

 Cros del Cuc is a viewpoint that is easily accessible with snowshoes.
 From the top, you will be able to admire the spectacular winter scenery on the Piné plateau.
 It takes an hour and a half to snowshoe up to the summit.
 The route follows a forest road and starts in a car park near the Baita Alpina, uphill from the town of Bedollo.
 It ends at a majestic cross, where you can enjoy magnificent views of the icy water in Lake Piazze and Lake Serraia.

 In the winter, a thick blanket of snow settles on the Tremalzo meadows and turns everything white.
 Until the 1980s, Tremalzo was a ski resort.
 Still today you can see strips of land with little vegetation where the ski lifts once stood.
 Get back to nature on a snowshoeing trip in the local area.
-On weekends and public holidays, you can head to the Garibaldi mountain hut or the Garda Hotel for a delicious bite to eat after your trip.

 If you do not have much time but you would still like to go snowshoeing, the Viote plain is the place for you.
 Its western boundary is marked by a long ridge called La Rosta, which boasts stunning views but requires only a short climb so is easy to reach.
 Capanna Viote is a great place to stop for a snack.